Commercial Debt Collection: Recover What Others Write Off

 The Decay Curve

+Commercial debt has a half-life.
 At 30 days past due, approximately 94% of B2B invoices are recoverable.
 At 90 days, that drops to roughly 74%.
-At 180 days, it's about 58%.
-At 12 months, you're looking at 25-30%.
-These aren't arbitrary numbers — they reflect the compounding probability that the debtor's financial position deteriorates, that key personnel change, that documentation is lost, and that the debtor develops a psychological distance from the obligation.
+At 180 days, it’s about 58%.
+At 12 months, you’re looking at 25-30%.
+The single most important variable in commercial debt recovery is time.

 What a Commercial Collection Agency Actually Does

-Local expertise in the debtor's jurisdiction.
-A commercial agency based in the debtor's country understands the local legal mechanisms, communicates in the local language, and can escalate to local courts if necessary.
-For international debts, this local capability is the primary differentiator between agencies that recover and agencies that correspond.
+Local expertise in the debtor’s jurisdiction.
+A commercial agency based in the debtor’s country understands the local legal mechanisms, communicates in the local language, and can escalate to local courts if necessary.

-The Fee Structure (Demystified)
+The Fee Structure

 Choosing an Agency: The Five-Question Filter